 Developed in collaboration with

-Medical assistants (MAs) are at the front line of patient care and play an integral role in achieving practice goals such as increased patient satisfaction, improved quality of care, and enhanced team-based care.
-You can enable medical assistants to contribute in a more meaningful way to the practice team through professional development training.
+Medical assistants (MAs) play an integral role in achieving practice goals such as increased patient satisfaction, improved quality of care, and cohesive team-based care.
+Professional development training is a crucial tool to enable MAs to contribute more meaningfully to the practice team.
+Career development fosters work that is worthwhile to medical assistants and valued by the care team, which can also support and sustain hiring and retention efforts.1

-While creating your own medical assistant professional development program will be invaluable to your practice, it does not take the place of a certified medical assistant training program accredited by organizations such as the Commission of Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
+Creating your own MA professional development program will be invaluable to your practice.
+However, it does not take the place of a certified medical assistant training program accredited by organizations such as the Commission of Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
 Graduates of these programs are eligible to take the Certified Medical Assistant exam through the American Association of Medical Assistants (AAMA).

 Examples of other organizations that provide certification credentials include:

-American Association of Medical Assistants—Certified Medical Assistant (CMA)
+American Association of Medical Assistants (AAMA)—Certified Medical Assistant (CMA)

-National Center for Competency Testing—National Certified Medical Assistant (NCMA)
+National Center for Competency Testing (NCCT)—National Certified Medical Assistant (NCMA)

 National Healthcareer Association—Certified Clinical Medical Assistant (CCMA)